 The drug 3,4-methylenedioxymethamphetamine, or MDMA, combines the effects of stimulants and hallucinogens, making it one of the most popular party drugs worldwide.
 Also known as “ecstasy,” MDMA changes the user’s energy and sensory experiences.
 This drug can cause risky behavior and potentially dangerous health risks.
 Using MDMA regularly can also lead to ecstasy addiction.

-If you or someone you know has an addiction to ecstasy or misuses it frequently, Gateway Foundation can support you.
-Our MDMA drug rehabilitation centers in Illinois help patients stop using harmful drugs.
+If you or someone you know has an addiction to ecstasy or uses it frequently, Gateway Foundation can support you.
+Our MDMA drug rehabilitation treatment centers in Illinois help patients stop using harmful drugs.

 WHAT IS ECSTASY/MDMA?